 Once spermatozoa (sperm cells) have been produced, they leave the testis and travel to the epididymis, where they will acquire the necessary motility in a process that lasts 10 days approximately.
 Spermatozoa will be stored in the epididymis until they are expelled with ejaculation.
 When ejaculation starts, sperm travel through the vasa deferentia and mingle with the seminal fluid that originates in the secretory glands, creating what we all know as semen.
 Finally, it is expelled through the urethra.

-Suggested for you: Male Fertility – Parts & Functions of the Male Reproductive System, Sperm’s Journey to the Egg – How Sperm Meets Egg with Pictures y What’s the Function of a Sperm Cell? – Definition & Structure.
+Suggested for you: Male Fertility – Parts & Functions of the Male Reproductive System, Sperm’s Journey to the Egg – How Sperm Meets Egg with Pictures and What’s the Function of a Sperm Cell? – Definition & Structure.